 Autonomous Vehicles (AV) Resources

 Planners are committed to looking at how future technology can influence and shape the fabric of our communities.
-One of the planning profession's unique skills is to comprehensively address the impacts of today's actions on tomorrow's communities over the long-term.
+Planning professionals are uniquely able to address the impacts of today's actions on tomorrow's communities in a comprehensive way and over the long term.

-The introduction of autonomous vehicles (AV) or connected vehicles, those that share data, can impact communities from a variety of factors — land use, transportation planning, social equity and the economy.
-APA is committed to assisting members navigate AVs by providing resources, materials, guidance and ongoing research on the subject.
-Below is a list of curated resources currently available throughout APA's website.
+Autonomous vehicles (AVs) will impact communities on a variety of fronts — land use, transportation planning, social equity, and the economy.
+APA is committed to helping members navigate AVs by providing resources, materials, guidance, and ongoing research.
+Below is a list of curated resources:

 Looking for examples of how other communities have approached or responded to AVs?
 The AV KnowledgeBase provides a cumulative resource of best practices from reports, briefing papers, articles, policy guides, planning documents and videos from around the country.
 A grant from the Federal Highway Administration (FHWA) has made this collection open to the public.

-"Transportation Q&A — Disruption: AV and Tiny Cars" is a conversation between APA's Editor in Chief Meghan Stromberg and Josh Westerhold, senior manager of Nissan's Future Lab in the Planning magazine April 2017 issue.
+"Transportation Q&A — Disruption: AV and Tiny Cars" is an audio interview conducted by APA Editor in Chief Meghan Stromberg with Josh Westerhold, senior manager of Nissan's Future Lab.
+Planning magazine, April 2017.

-Coming in December 2017: Zoning Practice will explore how communities need to plan for accommodating both AV and non-AVs.
-Available to subscribers or for single-issue purchase.
+The December 2017 issue of Zoning Practice, Getting Ready for Driverless Cars, explores the categories of AVs and how communities need to plan for accommodating both automated and non-automated vehicles.
+Available free to ZP subscribers or for single-issue purchase.

 "Here Come the Robot Cars" from Planning's April 2017 issue spotlights how AVs will impact the built environment and what to do now.

 The Commissioner addressed "Driverless Vehicle Best Practices" in the December 2016 issue.
-Available to subscribers.
+Available to APA members and subscribers.

 Automated Vehicles and the Next Great Transformation of the Built Environment (June 2016) blog post highlights the research work on the impacts of AVs from the Florida State University Department of Urban & Regional Planning.

-"When Autonomous Cars Take to the Road" from Planning's May 2015 issue discusses that AVs are coming quickly to roads near you.
+"When Autonomous Cars Take to the Road" from Planning's May 2015 issue explores how AVs are coming quickly to roads near you.

-"Attention: The Age of Automation is Right Ahead," a special web-exclusive to the Planning May 2015 issue as to what self-driving cars will mean to drivers.
+"Attention: The Age of Automation Is Right Ahead," an exclusive web-only article in the Planning May 2015 issue, examines what self-driving cars will mean to drivers.